sap-tutorials/Tutorials/tutorials/cp-trial-quick-onboarding/cp-trial-quick-onboarding.md

   - The relationship between global accounts, subaccounts, orgs and spaces
   - How to create a trial account in the Cloud Foundry environment
   - How to use services in the Cloud Foundry environment
-  - How to navigate the cockpit
-  - How to use the cockpit in-app help if you get stuck

 ---